-During my long career as a special education teacher and educational diagnostician, I worked with many students who struggled with reading.
-Looking back, I can see that their challenges were not only related to poor literacy skills but also tied to weak processing and working memory.
+During my 16 years as a special education teacher and educational diagnostician, I worked with many students who struggled with reading.
+Looking back, I can see that their challenges were not only related to poor literacy skills but also weak processing and working memory.
 While there are many students I will never forget, one of the most memorable was a kindergartener named Julia.

 Julia had great difficulty remembering phonemes and their corresponding letters.
 We practiced every day, and it always seemed like she was learning something completely new.
 We tried everything to make it stick: guessing games, pictures, rhymes, flashcards, but I never knew if she would be able to match sounds to letters the next day.
 It was as if we repeatedly built the foundation of a tower, but instead of building it higher the next day, we had to keep making the foundation from scratch.

 Knowing what I know now, it's clear to me that Julia wasn't simply having memory issues.
 She was struggling with processing and retaining phonemes.
 These cognitive skills would have to be addressed first before Julia could finally learn letter/sound correspondence, and eventually, reading.

 If you have students, whether they're kindergarteners or high school seniors, who struggle with reading, the key to unlocking their literacy might also be strengthening underdeveloped cognitive skills.
 Here's everything you need to know.

 The Five Pillars of Literacy–and the Foundation That Holds Them

 The science of reading has taught us that there are five essential components of literacy:

 Since The National Reading Panel identified these pillars in 2000, reading specialists and teachers across the country have worked tirelessly to equip their students with these proficiencies.